Szwendacz99/Arch-install-encrypted-btrfs/README.md

 ### Configure mkinitcpio with modules needed for the initrd image
 >nano /etc/mkinitcpio.conf
-### Remove 'fsck' and add 'encrypt', 'keyboard', 'keymap' and 'btrfs' to HOOKS before filesystems
+### Remove 'fsck' and add 'keyboard', 'keymap', 'encrypt' and 'btrfs' to HOOKS before filesystems
 ### If no encryption then only remove fsck and add on that place btrfs
 >HOOKS=(... keyboard keymap block encrypt btrfs ... filesystems ...)